google/pytype/docs/developers/type_stubs.md

 ## Parser

 The stub parser in [pytype/pyi][pytype.pyi] reads in a type stub and produces an AST representation of its contents.
-It uses the open source `typed_ast` parser to convert the type stub into a python AST (type stubs are required to parse as valid python3), then generates a pytd tree from the AST.
+It uses the stdlib `ast` parser to convert the type stub into a python AST (type stubs are required to parse as valid python3), then generates a pytd tree from the AST.

 The pytd nodes are defined in [pytype/pytd/pytd.py][pytype.pytd.pytd] as immutable `attrs` classes.